Table of Contents

 Bulk Buying Mistakes to Avoid

-Safety and Fit: The Gluten Factor
+Safety and Fit: Gluten and Digestive Health

 We have to mention the most important "safety" check: Both wheat berries and barley contain gluten.